-4) Prions/Transmissible spongiform encephalopathy (TSE)
+4) Surveillance, Risk Assessment & Policy (SRAP), including surveillance for Prions/Transmissible spongiform encephalopathy (TSE)

-Our Chairperson is Michael Busch.
+Our Chairperson is Brian Custer.

 We participate in subgroups and attend 1-2 day WP meetings linked to ISBT Congresses.
 Our subgroups develop and execute various surveys and laboratory experiments, analyse data with the intention to publish.
 Our subgroups discuss issues by conference call and in person.
 We sponsor Travel Awards and are launching a mentoring and training program for early/mid-career investigators, particularly from resource-limited countries.

 Applicants for membership must have a documented interest in TTID and preferably be involved in TTID surveillance or research.
-Equal representation of all world regions is a priority; we currently have over 90 members from ~30 different countries.
+Equal representation of all world regions is a priority; we currently have over 120 members from 32 different countries.

 Employees from pharmaceutical companies are only able to join as Corporate Sponsors.